openaire/guidelines-literature-repositories/docs/field_creator.rst

 Attribute nameIdentifierScheme (M)
 **********************************

-The name of the name identifier scheme (occurence: 1).
+The name of the name identifier scheme (occurrence: 1).
 Mandatory if nameIdentifier is used.

 .. _dci:creator_nameIdentifier_schemeURI: